knives-knife/Virtual-Pantry-App/README.md

    - The PantryGUI shows the user the items in the Account's pantry
    - When the add item button is clicked, the user will be navigated to the AddItemGUI
    - When the remove item button is clicked, if an item is selected in the list, the selected item is removed from the Account's pantry

-    **Note: currently does not refresh list in the GUI, but does successfully remove from pantry

 ## **RecipesGUI**
    - The RecipesGUI has a bottom banner that allows the user to navigate to other pages.